asbbicsar/CG_A2_202112354/README.md

     cd CG_A2_202112354

-##Opening the Solution in Visual Studio
+## Opening the Solution in Visual Studio

 1. Open the solution file(CG_A2_202112354.sln) in Visual Studio.
    You can do this by double-clicking the .sln file, or by opening Visual Studio and selecting "Open a Project or Solution" and navigating to the solution file.

-##Change the Startup Project
+## Change the Startup Project
 To run all the projects, you need to set one of them as the startup project.

 1. Right-click on the project you want to set as the startup project in Solution Explorer.
 2. Choose Set as StartUp Project.
-    - If you want to run multiple projects simultaneously, you can configure multiple startup projects:
+    If you want to run multiple projects simultaneously, you can configure multiple startup projects:
     - Right-click on the solution in Solution Explorer and select Properties.
     - In the Common Properties section, select Startup Project.
     - Choose Multiple Startup Projects and set the action for the projects you want to run to Start.
     - This way, all selected projects will start.

-##Running the Projects
+## Running the Projects
 After setting the startup project, you can run the projects using the following method:

 1. Press Ctrl+F5 key or click 'Start Without Debugging' in Visual Studio to run the startup project.
 2. If you have configured multiple startup projects, all selected projects will run simultaneously.

+---
 This repository is developed with assistance from ChatGPT.